Skip to main content

 Replicas

-Replicas multiply the compute resources and data of an index, allowing higher query throughput and availability.
+Replicas multiply the compute resources and data of an index, allowing for higher query throughput and availability.
+Each replica is a complete copy of your index data and has its own dedicated compute resources.

 Index fullness